iBicha/playlet/docs/README.md

 - Authentication using Invidious

 The web server runs on a continiously running [Task](https://developer.roku.com/en-ca/docs/references/scenegraph/control-nodes/task.md) and uses a middeware system to manage routes, serve static files, [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS), and more.

+The server's API enpoints are described through the Open API spec file [playlet-web-api.yml](./playlet-web-api.yml)

+Please note: while we would like to keep the API stable as much as possible, Playlet can't reasonbly maintain multiple versions of the API like traditional web apis, because it adds complexity and maintainablity burden on an app the runs in constrained environment.
+In short, we'll try not to break the API, but we might from time to time.

 #### Debug endpoints